 Scrape any food waste into the bin before washing plates

 Wipe plates, pots and cookware etc. to remove excess fats, oils and grease before rinsing

 Reduce oil usage where possible

 Work out a comprehensive cleaning schedule and more importantly, stick to it

-Always maintain comprehensive paperwork detailing when grease traps are cleaned out, by whom and the method of disposal.
+Always maintain detailed paperwork including information about when grease traps are cleaned out, by whom and the method of disposal.
 Remember to log the quantity of FOG found in grease traps at every cleaning and keep records of the company that carried out disposal.

 There are many other good techniques for effective grease management however these are recommended as a good starting point.

 For information regarding specialist cleaning contractors in your area contact your local authority.